Men and Mental Illness

 Manage your stress.
 Stress at work and at home can worsen the symptoms of many mental illnesses.
 Don't

 feel guilty about taking time for yourself to do things you enjoy.
 You may also want

 to see if deep breathing, meditation, or stretching help you relax.

 Get regular exercise.
-Research suggests that daily exercise can help relieve the symptoms of depression,
+Research suggests that daily exercise can help relieve the symptoms of depression.

-anxiety, irritability, depression, or any other unusual moods
+or her about constant anxiety, grouchiness, depression, or any other abnormal moods

-or symptoms you are

-experiencing.
-Getting treatment and learning some coping mechanisms can
+or symptoms you are having.
+Getting treatment and learning some coping methods can

-help bring these disorders under control.
+help bring these disorders under control